bdarbell/DepthEstimationTC/README.md

 # Monocular Depth Estimation with Temporal Consistency
-This repository contains code and scripts to train a model enforcing temporal consistency on MiDaS, a depth estimation model, as well as to convert images into pointcloud data using TCMonoDepth [[ref](https://github.com/yu-li/TCMonoDepth)].
+This repository contains code and scripts to enforce temporal consistency on MiDaS, a monocular depth estimation model, as well as to convert images into pointcloud data using TCMonoDepth [[ref](https://github.com/yu-li/TCMonoDepth)].
 The repository is organized into two main directories: `train` and `TCMonoDepth`.

 More details about the project can be found [here](https://drive.google.com/file/d/1RCffsG6seDwaQRLczE_MWKorwe9404x7/view?usp=drive_link).